 Places to Stay & Eat in the Marin Headlands

 The Marin Headlands are rugged and great for hiking, biking, and stunning vistas.
 Surprisingly, the only place to stay in the area is the romantic Pelican Inn.
 The unique property captures the spirit of a 16th century English Bed & Breakfast.
 Undoubtedly, it’s perfect for a romantic getaway from San Francisco.
 And, it’s also a popular picnic spot for travelers on their way to Muir Beach.
 When you head over the hills there are more family-friendly accommodations in Mill Valley.
 The Aqua Hotel Mill Valley with water views will impress.
-The Holiday Inn Express Mill Valley is family-friendly place to stay near the Marin Headlands.
+The Holiday Inn Express Mill Valley is a family-friendly place to stay near the Marin Headlands.
 Downtown Mill Valley has something for everyone.
 On your list to try should be Bungalow 44, Bookjack Wood Fired, and Gravity Tavern.
 If you’re looking to escape city life the Marin Headlands will make you feel a world away!

 There are so many amazing places to visit in Northern California with kids.
 Within 3 hours of the Bay Area, families can explore the wine country, foothills, lakes, mountains, beaches, cities, and more!
 Certainly, this list of 8 Fun-Filled Weekend Getaways from the Bay Area with Kids will come in handy.
 I hope your family discovers something new and exciting while exploring together on your Bay Area weekend getaway!

 Written by FLT Top Contributor, Emily Kapic.
 You can find more from Emily and her family’s adventures on Instagram @Take5Travel!

 *Unless otherwise noted, all images were taken by and are courtesy of Emily Kapic.